 - 2 bunches of radishes

-- 1.5 tablespoons of salt dissolved in 2 cups of water
+- 1.5 tablespoons of salt (kosher, sea, or canning salt) dissolved in 2 cups of non-chlorinated water

 - Wash your radishes.
 Remove tops and tails and slice or quarter your radishes.

-- Make the brine solution by dissolving the salt in the water.
-Fill the jar with the brine solution leaving one inch headspace.
+- Make the brine by dissolving the salt in the water.
+Add the brine to the jar leaving one-inch headspace.

 - Place a glass weight on top of the radishes to make sure they are all submerged.

-- Place your jar to culture at room temperature for about 7 days (you'll notice the brine solution becomes foggy and you'll notice some foam and bubbles forming).
+- Place your jar to ferment at room temperature for about 7 days (you'll notice the brine solution becomes foggy and you'll notice some foam and bubbles forming).

-- If you used the glass weight, you can leave it in there and store the jars in a cool place for a few months.
-Or you can store the jar in the fridge.
+- If you used the glass weight, you can leave it in there and store the jar in the fridge or in a root cellar for a few months.

 - Make sure to use a clean fork every time you reach for fermented radish.